planetis-m/varchars/README.md

 ## Limitations

-- `add` can not be supported efficiently.
+- A `Varchar` is immutable. `add` can not be supported efficiently.
 - Do not use `N` less than `maxVarIntLen`.